Supekku.dev

 A: Oh, Spec-driven development is super nice.
 The ideas is to write a detailed spec for each big set of changes, usually organised around delivering a "feature".

 Q: Right.
-So you have a nice spec, you build an implementation plan around it, break it down, and you (or your agent) can refer to the spec for details while your're implementing?
+So you have a nice spec, you build an implementation plan around it, break it down, and refer to the spec for details while your're implementing?

 A: Exactly.
 Getting all the requirements in place, designing a solution, deciding how to verify it works, reviewing it and kicking the tyres a bit before you build ... it's a good idea anyway, but when agents are doing the build, it's pretty much the only approach that works.